Magellanic penguin: Diet

-Magellanic penguins feed in the water, preying on small pelagic fish, hagfish, cuttlefish, squid, krill, and other crustaceans, and ingest sea water with their prey.
+Magellanic penguins feed in the water, preying primarily on small pelagic fish (Argentine anchoita, silversides, Argentine hake, Falkland sprat, Southern blue whiting, rockcod), hagfish, cuttlefish, squid (Patagonian longfin squid, Gonatus antarcticus, shortfin squid), krill, and squat lobsters, and ingest sea water with their prey.
 Their salt-excreting gland rids the salt from their bodies.
 Adult penguins can regularly dive to depths of 20 to 50 m deep in order to forage for prey.
 During the breeding season males and females have similar foraging and diving patterns as well as diet composition, however bone tissue analysis suggests that diets diverge post-season when limitations imposed by chick rearing are removed.

 Magellanic penguins do not experience a severe shortage of food like the Galapagos penguins, because they have a consistent food supply being located on the Atlantic coast of South America.
 The presence of the large continental shelf in the Atlantic Ocean lets Magellanic penguins forage far from their breeding colony.

 Jellyfish including species in the genera Chrysaora and Cyanea were found to be actively sought-out food items, while they previously had been thought to be only accidentally ingested.
 Similar preferences were found in the Adélie penguin, yellow-eyed penguin and little penguin.